The vote comes after strikes at both Kaiser Permanente and Providence this year.

 OHSU remains committed to addressing APU's priorities and will continue to negotiate in good faith to reach a fair agreement.

-Health care workers represented by the union rallied in front of McKenzie Hall at the university on Thursday.
+On Thursday, health care workers represented by the union came out to rally in front of McKenzie Hall at the university.
+A member of the union said the negotiations have gone on for months.

-Author's summary: OHSU health care workers vote to authorize strike over workload and pay concerns.
+Author's summary: OHSU health care workers voted to authorize a strike.